-Disclaimer: None of the information in this article constitutes medical advice, and is just the opinion of the writer(s) and published for informational purposes only.
-We recommend that adolescents and their parents follow a doctor’s guidance on vitamin supplementation.
+Disclaimer: None of the information in this article constitutes medical advice, and is just the opinion of the writer(s).
+We recommend that patients follow their doctor’s guidance in regard to vitamin supplementation.

 Vitamin D is produced by the body in response to sun exposure and is an incredibly important vitamin.
 It’s required for hundreds of biochemical responses and also for proper hormone function according to medical research.

-Teens may not get enough sunlight to optimize Vitamin D levels, especially during the winter, and those living at northern latitudes can’t generate Vitamin D for much of the year even with adequate sun exposure due to the angle of the sun.
+Teens may not get enough sunlight to optimize vitamin D levels, especially during the winter, and those living at northern latitudes can’t generate vitamin D for much of the year even with adequate sun exposure.

-The above-linked research review from Harvard Health Publishing finds that those living above the 37 degree latitude are at increased risk of vitamin D deficiency.
+Research from Harvard Health Publishing shows that those living above the 37 degree latitude are at increased risk of vitamin D deficiency.
 This means teens living in cities like New York City, Boston, Seattle, Minneapolis and even as far south as Denver may be at increased risk.

-Because Vitamin D is a fat-soluble vitamin, it can bioaccumulate and is unsafe in very high doses.
-For this reason, it’s always recommended to get a Vitamin D test at your doctor’s office and work with your doctor to establish a safe supplementation regimen if needed.
-The risk of Vitamin D toxicity is low, but it makes sense to base supplementation off test results and established medical protocols rather than just purchasing a random supplement.
+Because vitamin D is a fat-soluble vitamin, it can bioaccumulate and is unsafe in very high doses.
+For this reason, it’s always recommended to get a vitamin D test at a doctor’s office and work with the doctor to determine what daily supplement dose makes sense based on blood levels.
+The risk of vitamin D toxicity is low, but it's still good to determine blood levels before supplementing just to be safe.

-Vitamin C is another vitamin that teens may wish to consider supplementing with.
-It’s necessary for proper immune system development and functioning, and can be lacking in a Standard American Diet.
+Vitamin C is another vitamin that teens may benefit from supplementing.
+It’s necessary for proper immune system development and functioning, and because it's predominantly found in fruits and vegetables, it can be lacking in an unhealthy diet.

-Most processed foods contain little or no Vitamin C, so teens whose diet includes a high percentage of fast foods like pizza or burgers may want to consider supplementing with Vitamin C. Of course the better option would be to simply eat a healthier diet, but if that’s not an option then supplementation is likely a good idea.
+Most processed foods contain little or no vitamin C, so teens whose diet includes a high percentage of fast foods like pizza or burgers may want to consider supplementing with vitamin C. Of course the better option would be to simply eat a healthier diet, but if that’s not an option then supplementation may be a good idea.

-Do Teen Boys and Teen Girls Need Different Vitamins?
+Do Teen Boys and Girls Require Different Vitamins?